Greater London Council: Replacement

 Most of the powers of the GLC were devolved to the London boroughs.
 Some powers, such as the fire service, were taken over by joint boards made up of councillors appointed by the boroughs – see waste authorities in Greater London for an example.
 In total, around 100 organisations were responsible for service delivery in Greater London.

 Tony Blair's Labour government was elected in 1997, and was committed to bringing back London-wide government.
 In 1998 a referendum was held on the establishment of a new London authority and elected mayor, which was approved by a two to one margin.

 The new Greater London Authority (GLA) was established in 2000 and was effectively a scaled down version of the GLC.
 The GLA has a very different structure to the GLC, consisting of a directly elected Mayor of London and a London Assembly.
 The Mayor of London elections were won by the same Ken Livingstone, who began his victory speech with the words: "As I was saying before I was so rudely interrupted 14 years ago ...".

 In February 2020, Labour's Tom Copley, supported by the Conservative's Tony Arbour, both members of the London Assembly, called for the GLC's coat of arms to be adopted by the GLA but this has not materialised.
 Since the abolition of the GLC in 1986 the London Fire Brigade has continued to use the GLC coat of arms.

 The archives of the Greater London Council are held at London Metropolitan Archives.

 Leaders of the GLC

+Ken Livingstone resigned on 2 August 1984, triggering the 1984 Paddington by-election.
+He was re-elected on 20 September 1984.
+During this time Ken Livingstone was not a member and John Wilson (Labour, Newham North East) acted as leader of the council.